novak-the-slovak/HarmonyHub/README.md

 ### Things to add

-Class Diagrams for the backend models <br>
-Session Management Diagram for HH <br>
-Sample .env file <br>
+1. Sample .env file <br>

-### Things to do before deployment

-Setup separate enviroments for prod and dev<br>
+2. Setup separate enviroments for prod and dev<br>
-New Yahoo Email with name HarmonyHub<br>
+3. New Yahoo Email with name HarmonyHub<br>
+4. Spotify Accounts should be unique for all users <br>
+5. Implement Redis Based Caching to store user's spotify data for next 24 hours.
+Try utilising the CachingDecorator to achieve this. <br>
+6. Provide Spotify-Sign-Up option, along with the currently present email-pass registeration. <br>

+-> Class Diagrams for the backend models <br>
+-> Session Management Diagram for HH <br>

 ### Plans